by _People:Cornelius, Vernon

 Geylang Serai is one of the oldest Malay settlements in Singapore.
 The significance of early Geylang Serai lies not in its architectural features but in its reputation as the Malay emporium of Singapore, known to Malays in the Malay Archipelago including Malaya, Brunei and Indonesia.1

 In the 1840s, some Orang Laut (sea nomads) settled on the bank of the Geylang River.
-The settlement expanded to the Geylang Serai area in the later half of the 19th century.
-At this time, the rich Arab family of the Alsagoffs owned the large Perseverance Estate on which the extensive cultivation and growth of lemon grass plants led the settlement area to be known as Geylang Serai - where serai is Malay for lemon grass.
-Some suggest that the name Geylang is a corruption of the Malay kilang meaning press, mill or factory, probably a reference to the presses and mills in the coconut plantations in the area which produced oil from the copra.
+The settlement expanded to the Geylang Serai area in the latter half of the 19th century.
+At the time, the rich Arab family of the Alsagoffs owned the large Perseverance Estate on which the extensive cultivation and growth of lemongrass plants led the settlement area to be known as Geylang Serai (serai meaning “lemongrass” in Malay).2 Some suggest that the name Geylang is a corruption of the Malay kilang, which means “press”, “mill” or “factory”.3

 After the war, Geylang Serai’s population increased and the uninhabited areas were gradually occupied.
-In the 1950s, when the better off Chinese moved out of the area, more Malay people moved in and the population of Geylang Serai became predominantly Malay.
-On 12 April 1964, during Indonesia's Confrontation, a bomb exploded at a block of flats at Geylang Serai, killing two men.
+In the 1950s, when the better-off Chinese moved out of the area, more Malay people moved in and the population of Geylang Serai became predominantly Malay.7 On 12 April 1964, during the Indonesia–Malaysia Confrontation (1963–66), a bomb exploded at a block of flats at Geylang Serai, killing two men.
 Communal riots between Malays and Chinese broke out several months later on 21 July 1964 on Prophet Muhammad’s birthday.8